-The QoS CF-Polls Lost Count field contains the number of QoS (+)CF-Poll frames that were transmitted where there was no response from the QoS STA.
+For the pre-EHT STA, the QoS CF-Polls Lost Count or MSDU Delivery Count field contains the number of QoS (+)CF-Poll frames that were transmitted where there was no response from the QoS STA.
 QoS CF-Polls Lost Count are returned only if the reporting QoS STA is contained within an AP and the TID is for a TS.
 This field is set to 0 when QoS CF-Polls Lost Count is not returned.
+For the EHT STA, the QoS CF-Polls Lost Count or MSDU Delivery Count field contains the number of MSDUs that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant QoS Characteristics element.

 …